onsip/SIP.js/docs/simple-user/sip.js.simpleuser.isheld.md

 ## Remarks

-True if session media is on hold.
+True if session is on hold.